 Repair the engine |

 Most early models (1991-1993) have had this problem.
-Usually, a bank angle sensor works to shut off the engine and fuel pump when you overturn or fall the bike.
-But a faulty sensor can stop the engine from working when you ride on a bumpy surface or make any abrupt turns.
+Usually, a bank angle sensor works to shut off the engine and fuel water pump when you overturn or fall the bike.
+However, a faulty sensor can stop the engine from working when riding on a bumpy surface or making abrupt turns.

-Honda recalled the mentioned models.
-As a result, the following models had no major bank angle sensor problem.
-Thus, you can contact the dealer and get a free repair and replace the sensor.
+Honda recalled the models mentioned earlier.
+As a result, the following ABS unit model had no major bank angle sensor problem.
+Thus, you can contact the dealer for a free sensor repair and replacement.
+The defective Bank Angle Sensor caused issues with the tires, forks, cam belt, and cartridge fork.

 A common issue of ST1100 is the failure of the starter relay.
-Somehow, the starter solenoid faces short-circuit and gets melted.
+Somehow, the starter solenoid faces a short circuit and gets melted.
 As a result, the wires loosen, and the bike may fail to start.
 It may happen when the rider takes the bike in the rain.

 The starter relay problem happens mainly because of a short circuit.
 Thus, you need to eliminate the main root of this short circuit and help the device work properly.